-Last year, we saw a rise in the use of influencer marketing by brands around the globe.
-This year, influencer marketing will evolve to suit the needs, preferences, and expectations of consumers.
+In recent years, we have seen the rise in the use of influencer marketing by brands around the globe.
+Influencer marketing has evolved to suit the needs, preferences, and expectations of consumers.

-One of the biggest changes will be the need for authenticity.
+One of the biggest changes made has been the need for authenticity.
 Consumers have seen plenty of influencers promoting products.
 And they’re probably starting to wonder if those promotions are even the least bit genuine.

-Because of this, Instagram micro-influencers with a smaller reach but higher authenticity will be a favorite among brands this year.
+Because of this, Instagram micro-influencers with a smaller reach but higher authenticity will be a favorite among brands.